-The anti-dumping duty subject to this sunset review is the duty applicable to unframed glass mirrors, of a thickness of 2 mm or more but not exceeding 6 mm classifiable under tariff subheading 7009.91 originating in or imported from Indonesia.
+The anti-dumping duty subject to this sunset review is the duty applicable on glass frit classifiable under tariff subheading 3207.40 originating in or imported from Brazil.

-THE ALLEGATION OF THE CONTINUATION OR RECURRENCE OF DUMPING
+THE ALLEGATION OF THE RECURRENCE OF DUMPING

-The allegation of continuation or recurrence of dumping is based on the comparison between the normal values and the export prices.
+The allegation of recurrence of dumping is based on the comparison between the normal value and the export price.